The types of assessment permitted at CIC may include the following:

 You can ‘collect’ your assignments through Turnitin after the results are made available.
 All assignments are available for collection before the commencement of the final examination period.
 If your lecturer has given you an alternative method to submit your assessment, they will inform you on where the assessment can be collected.

-Supplementary examinations are held during the study break in the term following the current final examination period.
-Students cannot apply for a supplementary examination; they are awarded it on the basis of the final mark for the unit if they satisfy all of the criteria.
-Please refer to the Supplementary Examination Policy for details of the criteria.
+Supplementary assessments are held during the study break in the term following the current final examination period.
+Students cannot apply for a supplementary assessment; they are awarded it on the basis of the final mark for the unit if they satisfy all of the criteria.
+Please refer to the Supplementary Assessment Policy for details of the criteria.

-The exam timetable will be made available closer to the dates of the examination.
+The exam timetable will be made available close to the dates of the examinations.